 What makes the program unique?

-The program is enriched through collaboration with colleagues in other graduate programs including Animal Science, Food Science, Pediatrics, Anatomy & Cell Biology and Pharmaceutical Sciences.
+The program is enriched through collaboration with colleagues in other UBC departments/programs including Animal Science, Food Science, Pediatrics, School of Population Health, School of Kinesiology, and Pharmaceutical Sciences.

 Before you apply, please make sure you meet/exceed the admission requirements and most importantly have a supervisor confirmed.